Here’s a neat tip I found in my notes (loose page from an old community cookbook):

 Pepper has some antibacterial properties; the small bits may provide places for platelets to glom onto and quickly begin coagulation, and lastly, probably because it’s easily available in a big kitchen.
 I used to use salt for the same purpose, for the same reason.
 (For small surface scratches / very shallow cuts, nothing deep.
 Stings a bit but not intolerably.)

-Here’s an interesting trick sent in by Michael…
+Here’s interesting advice sent in by Michael…

 If you look in the fridge of anyone in my family, you’ll inevitably find a small plastic tub filled with a few rings of old keys.
 It’s an odd find for sure but we use them to treat nosebleeds.